AlekseyLapunov/rdgen-cli/README.md

 python rdgen_cli.py -v -f my_config.json -s https://rdgen.crayoneater.org
 ```

+# Kudos

+Special thanks to [bryangerlach](https://github.com/bryangerlach) for creating the awesome [RDGen](https://github.com/bryangerlach/rdgen) service and contributing to this CLI tool in particular.

 # Notice

-Although you can specify custom port and basic authorization data in this tool, it won't work with vanilla [rdgen](https://github.com/bryangerlach/rdgen) as of now.
-But it should be easy to modify [rdgen](https://github.com/bryangerlach/rdgen) Actions pipelines to enable such functionality.
+Although you can specify custom port and basic authorization data in this tool, it won't work with vanilla [RDGen](https://github.com/bryangerlach/rdgen) as of now.
+But it should be easy to modify [RDGen](https://github.com/bryangerlach/rdgen) Actions pipelines to enable such functionality.